 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-The graduate degree program must consist of at least sixty semester hours or ninety quarter units of instruction time.
-No less than twelve semester units of the coursework must be in principles, theories, and methods of psychotherapeutic orientations that are directly related to marriage family therapy and the marriage family systems approach to treatment and how these theories can be applied to clients including individuals, families, and couples.
+These programs meet the requirements for state licensure in California by including at least 60 semester hours of instruction.
+At least 12 semester units of the 60-hour requirement must be in principles, theories, and methods of psychotherapeutic orientations that are directly related to marriage family therapy and the marriage family systems approach to treatment and how these theories can be applied to clients including individuals, families, and couples.

 Learn more about California MFT Degrees.